 The District will provide resources and links to resources, tools, and technology with ideas for physical activity breaks.
-Resources and ideas are available through USDA and the Alliance for a Healthier Generation.
+Resources and ideas are available through USDA SNAP-Ed Connection Physical Activity.

 Active Academics

 Teachers will incorporate movement and kinesthetic learning approaches into "core" subject instruction when possible (e.g., science, math, language arts, social studies, and others) and do their part to limit sedentary behavior during the school day.